 In the software world, Quality Assurance has long been looked down upon and relegated to the back of the line.
 QA receives the output of the more important upstream processes, such as Project Management, Business Analysts, and Developers.

-Well that’s all ready for a major change.
+Well, that’s all ready for a major change.

 It’s time to make QA the surround that glues all of the organizations together, while also bringing the Customer Experience, Operations, and more into the process.

-Process-centric disciplines, such as Six Sigma, have been on to this notion for years, completely transforming quality of manufacturing and services.
+Process-centric disciplines, such as Six Sigma, have been on to this notion for years, completely transforming the quality of manufacturing and services.
 Rather than seeking incremental improvements in quality by improving the way outputs are inspected, this is about embedding quality into every stage of the game and changing the processes, approaches, and measurements–resulting in level-jumps in quality.